SamMed05/c-cpp-notes/docs/cpp/scope.md

 I know that we still haven't talked about functions and constructs, but don't worry if you don't understand this now.
-You can come back here for reference after reading those parts or when you encounter the error `Error: age was not declared in this scope`.
+You can come back here for reference after reading those parts or when you encounter the error `Error: X was not declared in this scope`.
 I think, though, it's important to introduce and cover also this topic before moving on.

 :::